ISFEdwin/ISFEdwin.github.io/README.md

 - [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - center content and create structure to the site
 - [google search bar](https://codepen.io/eqbrown/pen/XWBvvjE) - used the css properties for the pill design
+- [myself] - used a lot of my previous elements such as idk
+- [wolfie] - taking major inspirations